Date of publication: May 2011

-A: If you are registered with Medicare as an eligible provider of Better Access Focussed Psychological Strategies (FPS) services you will need to have completed 10 hours of FPS continuing professional development (CPD) before 1 July 2011 to maintain your eligibility to provide these services.
-You will also need to do 10 hours of FPS CPD each year after that.
+A: If you were registered with Medicare as an eligible provider of Better Access Focussed Psychological Strategies (FPS) services you needed to have completed 10 hours of FPS continuing professional development (CPD) before 1 July 2011 to maintain your eligibility to provide these services.
+You also need to do 10 hours of FPS CPD each year after that.

 You must also make a record of your CPD activities and provide them when requested for audit purposes.
 Records of CPD activities must be maintained for two years.
 These are ongoing annual requirements.Top of page